jeffsvajlenko/BigCloneEval/ReadMe.txt

 The evaluate command is used to measure the recall of the clone detection tool for BigCloneBench based on its imported clones.
 This takes the ID of the tool, a file to output the tool evaluation report to, and a number of configuration options for customizing the recall evaluation experiment.
-If no configuration options are provided, default options are used.

 Clone Matcher
 -------------